bomonike/azure-chatgbt/README.md

    - `namespace`: specifies the namespace of the workload application that accesses the Azure OpenAI Service.

-   - `service_account_name`: specifies the name of the service account of the workload application that accesses the Azure OpenAI Service.

    - `ssh_public_key`: specifies the SSH public key used for the AKS nodes and jumpbox virtual machine.
 It's created by _____

    - `vm_enabled`: a boleean value that specifies whether deploying or not a jumpbox virtual machine in the same virtual network of the AKS cluster.